chef-training/workshops/Awesome_Appliance_Repair/README.md

 ## Examples of this project

 Here are some examples of this project being implemented by other workshop participants.
 (See the "Contributing" section of the README for details on how to add your example.)

 * Cut-n-paste the AARinstall.py into a recipe, comment everything, add Chef resources.
 [Nathen Harvey](https://github.com/nathenharvey/awesome_appliance_repair_chef/tree/round_00)
-* Working, but not repeatable implementation with Pull Requests that show additional work to make this better.
-[Franklin Webber](https://github.com/burtlo/chef-aar)
 * Another working but not repeatable implementation.
 [John Fitzpatrick](https://github.com/johnfitzpatrick/aar)
 * Chef to manage pre-requisites and then run the AARinstall.py.
 [Elon Bar-Evan](https://github.com/elon01/aar)
 * A start with intentions on refactoring.
 [Chris Webber](https://github.com/cwebberOps/aar-cookbook)
+* Starts from a [working](https://github.com/burtlo/chef-aar), but not repeatable implementation, all the way through to a solution with LWRP.
+Each further extension is defined on a separate branch and are represented as open [pull requests](https://github.com/burtlo/chef-aar/pulls).
+[Franklin Webber](https://github.com/burtlo/chef-aar)

 ## To Do